ibartomeus/SimPoly/README.md

 # SimPoly

-The goal of SimPoly is to simulate a EU-PoMS like datasets with known parameters and apropiate built in stochasticity.
+The goal of SimPoly is to simulate a EU-PoMS like datasets with known parameters and appropriate built in stochasticity.

 ## Installation